brickcap/tasks/contracts-101/book.md

 ###A contract is enforceable by law

 We defined a contract as "An agreement enforceable by law".
-We already discussed what constitues an agreement.
+We already discussed what constitutes an agreement.
 Now we will talk about the second part of the definition of a valid contract.
 It's enforce-ability by law.
-For an agreement to form a contract it must be enforeable by law.
+For an agreement to form a contract it must be enforceable by law.
 For example consider this scenario:-

 "For a sum of $5000 A hires B to kidnap C. B kidnaps C. A refuses to pay the money agreed upon.
 Can B go to a court of law and sue A for payment of the sum?"

 Not unless kidnapping is legal in that country.
 What A and B have in this case is an agreement.
 But this agreement can not be enforced in the court of law and hence B can not sue a for the recovery of payment.
-The courts usually give a free hand to the parties of the contract to form the agreements as long as those agrements are within the scope of the law.
+The courts usually give a free hand to the parties of the contract to form the agreements as long as those agreements are within the scope of the law.

 This means that while a court will enforce a contract which may favour one party over the other  it will not enforce any contract which is against the law of the land.
 But before we  discuss the enforce-ability of contracts any further let's fist talk about void and voidable contracts. :